GSometimes/Workshop1-TailwindCSS-HTML/README.md

 # Workshop # 1 - HTML/TailwindCSS

 I want to start by saying thank you for joining me today.
-A goal of mine has always been to be in a position to help others.
+A goal of mine has always been to be in a position to help others and to make an impact in some way.
 One of those ways I'm looking to make that impact is through teaching.

 Before I made the career change to becoming a frontend developer I was a chef for the last ten years.
 Two of my favorite things that I got to do in the restaurant industry was be a trainer and to do restaurant openings.
 I really find a sense of purpose by helping others grow and it was an amazing experience to constantly train new people in multiple facets of a restaurant.